JimiHenning/vanguard-ab-test/README.md

 The objective of this project is to evaluate the performance of a new feature introduced in the test group compared to the control group.
 The key variables explored include:

--**Completion Rates**: The amount of users successfully navigating through the new vs the old design.
+- **Completion Rates**: The amount of users successfully navigating through the new vs the old design.
 - **Error Rates**: The frequency of errors occurring during user interactions.
 - **Time Spent**: The amount of time users spend on various steps in the process.